 TLDR

-Comuna 13, once one of Medellín’s most dangerous neighborhoods, has transformed into a vibrant cultural hub and popular tourist destination.
-The area underwent a significant change starting in 2006, with investments in infrastructure like outdoor escalators and a cable car system to improve residents’ quality of life.
+Comuna 13, once one of Medellín’s most dangerous neighborhoods, has transformed into a cultural hub and popular tourist destination.
+The area underwent a significant change starting in 2006, with investments in infrastructure like outdoor escalators and a cable car system to connect residents from remote areas to the public transportation system and improve their’quality of life.
 Today, Comuna 13 is famous for its colorful street art that tells the story of past struggles and hopes for the future.
-Visitors are encouraged to take guided tours, stay on the main paths, and explore the area’s rich history and culture.
+Visitors are encouraged to take guided tours, stay on the main paths, and explore the area’s (violent) history and culture.
 For more insight, watch the documentary “El Testigo” on Netflix.

-Comuna 13, also known as San Javier, is one of Medellín’s most well-known neighborhoods, alongside El Poblado.
+Comuna 13, also known as San Javier, is one of Medellín’s most well-known neighborhoods, alongside El Poblado and Laureles.
 In the past, it was considered one of the city’s most dangerous areas.
-However, Comuna 13 has undergone a significant transformation in recent years and is now a popular spot for tourists.
-The Medellín City Government helped by building outdoor escalators on the steep hillsides and providing financial support to residents who wanted to paint their houses.
+However, Comuna 13 has significantly transformed recently and is now a popular tourist spot.
+The Medellín city government contributed by upgrading infrastructure and offering financial assistance to residents who wanted to paint their homes.

 Origins of Comuna 13